 - 2 Tbsp rice vinegar

 - 1/2 tsp hot chili oil

 - 4 Tbsp vegetable oil

-- 4 green onions thinly sliced
+- 4 green onions, thinly sliced

-- sesame seeds to garnish
+- sesame seeds, for garnish

 - Whisk all ingredients (except noodles and green onions) together in a bowl.
 Taste and adjust ingredients as needed.